 Twitter: @djparekh

-Prior to joining Insight Venture Partners in 1998 he worked at McKinsey&Co as a business analyst.
-Lieberman was included in Forbes Midas List of the Top Tech Investors in 2018 investing in SaaS and e-commerce companies and is number 45 in 2020.
+Prior to joining Insight Venture Partners in 1998, he worked at McKinsey&Co as a business analyst.
+Lieberman was included in Forbes Midas List of the Top Tech Investors in 2018 investing in SaaS and e-commerce companies.
+In 2020 he ranked number 45.

 Foresite Capital